 In this study we leveraged the long-running Boston Area Climate Experiment (BACE, constructed in 2007, Hoeppner and Dukes, 2012) to examine the consequences of prolonged shifts in climate on plant size and primary and secondary leaf metabolites.
 Specifically we quantified the effects of sustained precipitation reduction and warming on growth- and chemistry-related traits in naturally occurring P. lanceolata plants.
 We measured plant size, foliar N, foliar C, C/N ratio, and profiled diverse plant metabolites (including sugars, di- and tricarboxylic acids, the sugar alcohol sorbitol, the cyclic polyol myo-inositol, amino acids, and iridoid glycosides).
-We compared plants growing under ambient precipitation and drought and under the four temperatures.
+We compared plants growing under ambient precipitation and drought and under four temperatures.
 We expected that plants in plots with prolonged exposure to the combination of drought and warming would be distinct from plants in plots exposed to only one stress.
-Moreover, we expected that the effects of drought given its shallow rooting system (Tsialtas et al. 2001; Mommer et al. 2010).
-We expected the effects of warming to be less since it is common at different latitudes (USDA, NRCS 2017).
+Moreover, we expected that the effects of drought to be pronounced given its shallow rooting system (Tsialtas et al. 2001; Mommer et al. 2010).
+We expected the effects of warming to be less since this species is common at different latitudes (USDA, NRCS 2017).
 Specifically, we predicted that plants would be smaller in drought plots, and would have lower leaf N due to limited water and nutrient uptake.
 At the metabolome level, we expected drought-induced decreases in the concentrations of N-containing metabolites and iridoid glycosides but increases in stress-responsive osmoregulatory metabolites.
 Our study provides new insights into the consequences of prolonged water deficits and warming to plant metabolism and its potential effects on plant-herbivore interactions.

 Materials and methods